 Each year, the San Antonio Zoo participates in and gives financial support to a variety of conservation efforts around the world.
-The zoo has the ability to work towards this goal through a combination of different methods.
+The Zoo has the ability to work towards this goal through a combination of different methods.
 Among them are:

 The Zoo is involved in many conservation projects:

-- AZA Butterfly Conservation Initiative (BFCI)
+- Coqui Conservation Initiative (CCI)

-- Epulu Project
+- Project Atelopus

-- Madagascar Fauna Group MFG)
+- Madagascar Fauna Group (MFG)

-- International Snow Leopard Trust (ISLT)
+- Snow Leopard Trust (SLT)